-Witcher timelines are of different lengths, while 18 timelines in the Friends narrative consist of 13 entity nodes, and 6 timelines consist of 15 nodes.
-Three timelines in the Looper narrative consist of 19 nodes, two timelines consist of 21 nodes and one timeline each consists of 12, 14 and 17 nodes.
+For each narrative, we calculate the average execution time for generating a timeline of a specific length.
+While each of the three Witcher timelines are of different lengths, 18 timelines in the Friends narrative consist of 13 entity nodes, and 6 timelines consist of 15 nodes.
 From the results, we can observe that as the number of nodes in each timeline increases, the time required to compute the layout also increases, as expected.